doc4d/docs/versioned_docs/version-21/commands/session.md

 ## Description

-The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current user session in the current execution context<!-- END REF -->.
+The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current session<!-- END REF -->.

-Depending on the process from which the command is called, the current user session can be:
+Depending on the process from which the command is called, the current session can be:

 - a web session (when [scalable sessions are enabled](WebServer/sessions.md#enabling-web-sessions)),
 - a remote client session (on the server),
-- the stored procedures session,
+- a stored procedures session,
 - a standalone session.

 For more information, see the [Session types](../API/SessionClass.md#session-types) paragraph.

+The command returns *Null* if:

-If the command is called from a non supported context (e.g. scalable sessions disabled or a remote 4D), it returns *Null*.
+- it is called in a web process and scalable sessions are disabled on the web server,
+- it is called on a remote 4D.

 ### Web sessions